 College Park School is part of the Federation of Westminster Special Schools and Bi-Borough Inclusion Service.

-It is an all-age (4 - 19) community special school for pupils with autism and complex learning needs within the moderate to severe range.
-Most pupils are functioning between the levels of P2 and Level 2/3, depending on their age.
+It is an all-age (4–19) community special school for pupils with autism and complex learning needs within the moderate to severe range.

 There are seven primary classes, four secondary classes and a post 16 provision making up 105 pupils in all.
 The school has recently set up a partnership with Westminster Kingsway College in order to extend vocational opportunities for some of our students at post 16.

 Class groups across all of the provision are small, up to 10 in a class and teaching staff always have the support of at least three teaching assistants.